 The History of the Vagelos College of Physicians and Surgeons

-For more than 250 years, the Vagelos College of Physicians and Surgeons (P&S) has pioneered medical education, research, and patient care at Columbia University.
+For more than 250 years, the Vagelos College of Physicians and Surgeons (VP&S) has pioneered medical education, research, and patient care at Columbia University.
 Our institution was the first in the North American Colonies to confer the degree of Doctor of Medicine.
 Our faculty have conducted groundbreaking research over the centuries, from outlining Huntington's disease to identifying cystic fibrosis to developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution—an effort that earned one of our faculty members the Nobel Prize in Chemistry in 2017.
-More than a century ago, our alliance with Presybterian Hospital helped to pave the way for the creation of a new medical center format, one that provides patient care, research, and education under the same roof for the benefit of the New York City community and the world beyond.
-View our timeline to learn more about the milestones in our history or visit our 250th anniversary website.
+More than a century ago, our alliance with Presbyterian Hospital helped to pave the way for the creation of a new medical center format, one that provides patient care, research, and education under the same roof for the benefit of the New York City community and the world beyond.
+View our timeline below to learn more about the milestones in our history or visit our 250th anniversary website.

 Columbia University is founded as King's College.

 Columbia University begins as King's College by royal grant of George II of England "for the instruction of youth in the Learned Languages, and the Liberal Arts and Sciences."

 King's College establishes second medical school in the 13 colonies.